dgomezde83/easy-xVerifySC/README.md

 2. **"Build Output Directory":**  Indicate the output directory for storing build information (note: this directory should not exist prior to running the script; it will be created automatically).

-3. **"Image Version":**  Enter the image version corresponding to the MultiversX SDK used for building the deployed contract.
-Verify your version at MultiversX SDK Rust Contract Builder Tags.
+3. **"Image Version":**  Enter the latest image version from [DockerHub(https://docs.docker.com/desktop/install/linux-install/).

 4. **"Network of the Smart Contract (D or M)":**  Specify 'D' for Devnet or 'M' for Mainnet.